Roger Scantlebury: National Physical Laboratory

 Scantlebury worked at the National Physical Laboratory in south-west London, in collaboration with the National Research Development Corporation (NRDC).
 His early work was on the Automatic Computing Engine and English Electric DEUCE computers.

-Following this he worked with Donald Davies on his pioneering packet switching concepts.
-Scantlebury is one of the first people to describe the term protocol in a data-communications context in an April 1967 memorandum entitled "A Protocol for Use in the NPL Data Communications Network" written with Keith Bartlett.
-In October 1967, he attended the Symposium on Operating Systems Principles in the United States, where he gave an exposition of packet-switching, developed at NPL.
+Following this he was tasked by Derek Barber to lead the implementation of Donald Davies' pioneering packet switching concepts for data communication.
+Scantlebury and Keith Bartlett were the first to describe the term protocol in a modern data-communications context in an April 1967 memorandum entitled A Protocol for Use in the NPL Data Communications Network.
+In October 1967, he attended the Symposium on Operating Systems Principles in the United States, where he gave an exposition of packet-switching, developed at NPL (and referenced the work of Paul Baran).
 Also attending the conference was Larry Roberts, from the ARPA; this was the first time that Larry Roberts had heard of packet switching.
 Scantlebury persuaded Roberts and other American engineers to incorporate the concept into the design for the ARPANET.

-Subsequently he worked on development of the NPL Data Communications Network.
+Subsequently he led the development of the NPL Data Communications Network, publishing several research papers pioneering the development of packet-switched computer networks.
+Elements of the network became operational in early 1969, the first implementation of packet switching, and the NPL network was the first to use high-speed links.
 He was seconded to the Post Office Telecommunications in 1969, participating in a data communications study and supervising four data communications-related research contracts.
 This research team developed the alternating bit protocol (ABP).

-Along with Donald Davies and Derek Barber he participated in the International Networking Working Group (INWG) from 1972, initially chaired by Vint Cerf.
-He was acknowledged by Bob Kahn and Vint Cerf in their seminal 1974 paper on internetworking, "A Protocol for Packet Network Intercommunication", and he co-authored the standard agreed by the INWG in 1975, "Proposal for an international end to end protocol".
+Along with Davies and Barber, he was a major figure in the International Network Working Group (INWG) from 1972, initially chaired by Vint Cerf.
+He attended the INWG meeting in New York in June 1973 that shaped the early direction of international network protocols, and was acknowledged by Bob Kahn and Vint Cerf in their seminal 1974 paper on internetworking, A Protocol for Packet Network Intercommunication.
+He co-authored the standard agreed by INWG in 1975, Proposal for an international end to end protocol.

-Later, as head of the data networks group within the Computer Science Division, he was responsible for the UK technical contribution to the European Informatics Network, a datagram network linking CERN, the French research centre INRIA and the UK’s National Physical Laboratory.
+Scantlebury later reported directly to Davies at the NPL.
+As head of the data networks group within the Computer Science Division, he was responsible for the UK technical contribution to the European Informatics Network, a datagram network linking CERN, the French research centre INRIA and the UK’s National Physical Laboratory.

-Logica
+Later career

-He joined Logica in 1977 in their Communications Division, where he worked on the CCITT (ITU-T) X.25 protocol and with the formation of the Euronet, a virtual circuit network using X.25.
+Scantlebury joined Logica in 1977 in their Communications Division, where he worked on the CCITT (ITU-T) X.25 protocol and with the formation of the Euronet, a pan-European virtual circuit network using X.25.
 He moved to the Finance Division in 1981.

+In the 2000s, he worked for Mercator Software, Integra SP and as a consultant.
+Subsequently, he worked for Kofax (now Tungsten Automation) and retired in 2020.